mohammad-sky/WhatsApp-Messenger/README.md

 The second column is the user's saved name in your WhatsApp

 For example, a file named 1 is sent to Sepehr
-Of course, this happens in mode base on numbring
+Of course, this happens in mode Based on numbering

 # Contributions